aave-dao/aave-brand-kit/README.md

 The semicircle can be used in
 a variety of ways:

-A
-Used as a stand-alone element.
+1. Used as a stand-alone element.

-B
-Repeated, layered and rotated.
+2. Repeated, layered and rotated.

-C
-Overlapped to form more complex pattern elements.
+3. Overlapped to form more complex pattern elements.

 ![](/Readme/using-the-semicircle.png)